xavierallem/IOT-Cloud/README.md

-# Module 4 - Master the skills - Interfaces Programming
+# Module 4 - Master the skills - Interfaces Programming & Cloud

 ## What will I be learning in this Module?
 You will be learning
 1. How to program microprocessor interfaces
-2. Shunya Interfaces library
+2. Various protocols to send data to the Cloud.

 ## How to complete this module?